 The runtime window includes tabs with the main data plot and runtime controls for each gizmo.
-The data displayed is pulled directly from the hardware and sent to the display in parallel with data storage (rather than after).
+The data displayed is pulled directly from the hardware and sent to the display in parallel with data storage.

-The basic window includes a plot for each type of data being stored and each plot is automatically configured according to the type of data, for example: snippet, streamed waveforms, or epoch events.
+The Flow Plot includes a plot for each type of data being stored.
+Each plot is automatically configured according to the type of data, for example: snippet, streamed waveforms, or epoch events.
 You might need to scale the plots to display the waveforms appropriately.
 This window is explained in more detail in Runtime.

 |Main Plot at Runtime - Streamed LFPs, Plot Decimated Waveforms, and Snippets|

-The second tab in the template is derived from the PCSort gizmo and is an interactive display with plots for cluster cutting and provides runtime access to many of the configuration setting, such as filter values, display options and even the sorting algorithm.
+The second tab in the template is from the PCA Spike Sorting gizmo and is an interactive display with plots for cluster cutting and provides runtime access to many of the configuration setting, such as filter values, display options and even the sorting algorithm.
 You can find more information on this interface in PCA Spike Sorting.

 To make sure you don't lose your cluster definitions and other settings between runs, Synapse will remember them according to your persistence setting.

-By default, Synapse saves the state of all experiment variables, including filter settings, threshold values, and cluster definitions in its relational database during each recording sessions.
-Any changes made to a setting is logged in the database as well as the user and/or subject information.
-All of these values are retained and saved as part of a history of the experiment.
-This database of experiments and history of it's past states (collection of settings for a user and/or subject at a given time) support several useful features including persistence and history browsing, filtering, and export features.
+By default, Synapse saves the state of all experiment variables, including filter settings, threshold values, and cluster definitions in its relational database during each recording session.
+Any change made to a setting is logged in the database with the current subject and experiment.
+This database supports several useful features including persistence and history browsing, filtering, and export features.